slhck/ffmpeg-normalize/README.md

     ffmpeg-normalize input.m4a -c:a libfdk_aac -e='-vbr 3' -o output.m4a

-When you run normalization with EBU R128, it'll normalize according to Loudness Units, so the output of volumedetect (RMS) is irrelevant.
-Check the statistics with ffmpeg-normalize instead:
+You can check the statistics of a file to verify the levels — pass `-n` to avoid running the normalization:

-    ffmpeg-normalize ~/Downloads/Wild_Things.mp3 -p -n
+    ffmpeg-normalize input.wav -p -n -f
     [
         {
-            "input_file": "/Users/werner/Downloads/Wild_Things.mp3",
+            "input_file": "input.wav",
-            "output_file": "normalized/Wild_Things.mkv",
+            "output_file": "normalized/input.mkv",
             "stream_id": 0,
             "ebu": {
                 "input_i": "-6.74",